handiko/treasury-terminal/README.md

-# Ajaib Treasury Terminal: Smart Rebalancing Manual
+# Treasury Monitoring Terminal: Smart Rebalancing Manual

 ## 1. Project Background & Business Case
 In the ecosystem of a crypto exchange, "Inventory Management" is a critical pillar of Business Operations.
 Capital is generally split between two venues: